 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the The Hollows #8 series and is a This paranormal fantasy is a hardcover edition that was published by Eos Press on February 23, 2010 in hardcover and has 487 pages.
+It is part of the The Hollows #8 series and is a This paranormal fantasy is a hardcover edition that was published by Eos Press on February 23, 2010 and has 487 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Dates from Hell, Pale Demon, Unbound, Something Deadly This Way Comes, The Good, the Bad, and the Undead, Every Which Way But Dead, A Fistful of Charms, For a Few Demons More, The Outlaw Demon Wails, White Witch, Black Curse, A Perfect Blood, "Pet Shop Boys", "Trouble on Reserve", Into the Woods, Holidays are Hell, Ever After, The Drafter, "Waylaid", The Operator, The Turn: The Hollows Begins with Death

 Eighth in the Hollows or the Rachel Morgan urban fantasy series revolving around the Vampiric Charms Agency consisting of Rachel, Ivy Underwood, and Jenks.

 In 2010, Black Magic Sanction was nominated for the Goodreads Choice Award Nominee for Paranormal Fantasy.